-Any form of physical, emotional, sexual harassment, mistreatment or neglect by deliberate act or omission, that leads to injury or harm of a child or young person aged under 18 years.
-Abuse encompasses a range of deliberate maltreatment, conduct or failure of a Covered Person charged with the care of a child or group of children to act in the appropriate manner that protects their welfare.
+Child abuse - any form of physical, emotional, sexual harassment, mistreatment or neglect by deliberate act or omission, which leads to injury or Harm of a Child aged under 18 years.
+Abuse encompasses a range of deliberate maltreatment, conduct or failure of a Covered Person charged with the care of a Child or group of Children to act in the appropriate manner that protects their welfare.